hazadus/drf-nuxt-bookmarks/README.md

 ## How to start the project

-The project consists of two parts - backend and frontend, and you need to run them simultaneously.
+The project consists of three parts - backend, frontend, and the Telegram bot - and you need to run them simultaneously.

-First of all you have to clone the repository to your local directory:
+First of all, you have to clone the repository to your local directory:

 ```bash
 git clone https://github.com/hazadus/drf-nuxt-bookmarks
 ```

 ### Start in Development mode

+#### Backend (API)

 In first shell window, create Python virtual environment for backend and install project dependencies: